 Keep a small emergency stash separate from your main wallet — $50–$100 in USD is widely accepted in emergencies in most countries and can get you out of situations where local currency isn’t immediately available.

 Split your cash between locations.
 Some in your wallet, some in your bag, some in your accommodation safe.
-Losing everything at once is a real risk and completely avoidable.
+Losing everything at once is a real risk and completely avoidable — and travel insurance like SafetyWing or World Nomads can cover lost/stolen cards for an extra layer of protection.

 Common Mistakes Travelers Make With Money